-It’s one of their favorite free time activities, and they can play dress-up with the best of them.
+It’s one of their favorite free time activities, and comes with the benefits of unstructured play time for children.

 I remember shuffling though petticoat slips and old dresses at my best friend’s house.
 We pranced about in fancy hats our mothers kept and teetered on stilettos they didn’t wear anymore.

 That kind of pretend play and dress-up didn’t get old until I got much older.
 Even now, it’s fun to dress-up sometimes.

 We’ve kept the costume box in our house for years: my boys played dress up as toddlers, dress-up as preschoolers and even now that they’re in elementary (AND MIDDLE) school.